 6. Reset the IP Address of Your PC

 If your PC has been involved in dealings with the dark web (excluding browsing the darknet), or any other kind of law and order issues, then your IP address may be listed as potentially harmful or susceptible to criminal intents.
 Do not worry for this reason will be the least possible for Recaptcha error.

 Anyways, to fix the issue with a possibly tainted IP address, you can reset the IP address on your PC.
 You can do that by using the command prompt.

 - Open the command prompt with Administrator privilege.

 netsh winstock reset netsh int IP reset ipconfig /release ipconfig/ renew

 Once the commands are executed one after the other, relaunch the web browser and take the ReCaptcha challenge.
 It should now authenticate without any hassles.

-- Then click on Restore Settings to their original Default.
+- Next, click on Restore Settings to their Original Defaults.

 - Launch the browser once the reset process is over.